Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Rockies

-Lourdes Gurriel Jr. -- with a slugging percentage of .579 in his past 10 games, including three home runs -- will be in action for the Arizona Diamondbacks against the Colorado Rockies, with Kyle Freeland on the mound, on September 5 at 9:40 PM ET.
+On Wednesday, Lourdes Gurriel Jr. (.611 slugging percentage in past 10 games, including three home runs) and the Arizona Diamondbacks play the Colorado Rockies, whose starting pitcher will be Chris Flexen.
+First pitch is at 3:40 PM ET.

-In his last appearance, he went 1-for-3 with a double against the Rockies.
+He had a one-hit performance in his last game (1-for-3) against the Rockies.

 Lourdes Gurriel Jr. Game Info & Props vs. the Rockies